Christopher-Hayes/browse-lightshot/README.md

 ### 2) Launch a localhost server to open the index.html

-Use another NPX or Python to accomplish this.
+This app does not launch the server for you, use NPX or Python to accomplish view the index.html file.

 **For example**